-- additions are planned, consult with facilities to determine the best option for the service capacity needed, and coordinate updates to existing main feeds and signage to reflect added services and emergency disconnects. - 20.
+- Mechanical room floors shall be epoxy-coated with non-slip finish. - 17.
+CN23-3: Clearance around mechanical equipment, where applicable, must meet or exceed manufacturers required clearance.
+Indiacte clearances for all mechanical equipment on drawings, including full coil replacements. - 18.
+Individual floor mechanical rooms for multi-story buildings shall be stacked vertically. - 19.
+Electrical: Refer to Section D.26 Requirements. - 20.
+A training agenda and schedule shall be provided to the Owner for approval no less than four weeks prior to the requested training date.
+Refer to the specific project Owners Project Requirements (OPR). - 21.
+Every new building shall be serviced by dedicated separate mechanical, electrical, and plumbing systems to be isolatable and to operate independently.
+Where building additions are planned, consult with facilities to determine the best option for the service capacity needed, and coordinate updates to existing main feeds and signage to reflect added services and emergency disconnects. - 22.
 An approved means of access shall be provided to all controls, cabinets, equipment, valves and similar serviceable items hidden above ceilings and in concealed spaces.
 The item shall be shall be identified by permanently applied printed labels at the point of access with letters not less than 0.5" in height where required by code and reasonably legible from adjacent grade access.
-Verify style of label preferred with the project manager for aesthetic applications. - 21.
+Verify style of label preferred with the project manager for aesthetic applications. - 23.
 CN23-4: All projects involving addition of, removal of or modification to any HVAC system shall utilize the UCF-provided Systems Usage Plan matrix.
 The contractor is to coordinate activities and responsibilities on this matrix document in conjunction with their project schedule.
-The purpose is to clearly communicate to all project stakeholders who are responsible for which systems at which times, and when systems will be demolished, disabled, installed, startup, TAB, Cx and turnover as well as documenting needs for temporary heating or cooling. - 22.
-CN23-5: All projects involving addition of, removal of or modification to any HVAC system shall have a pre-TAB conducted of the entire system(s), as determined by UES, that will be affected by the project to fully understand existing conditions and performance characteristics that may impact the successful completion of the project and the existing systems to remain.
+The purpose is to clearly communicate to all project stakeholders who are responsible for which systems